What is included in Free Supersizing?

 You can dip the fan spray tips into acetone if you want to reuse them.
 The mixing nozzles should not be reused because there are intricate pieces inside the nozzles that mix the foam.

 Light green.
 If it's not, STOP and ADJUST.

 Will I be able to get exactly 1 inch thickness?

 Probably not.
-Just look at the video on our home page.
+Just look at our videos.
 He's very experienced at spraying foam and yet there are ridges and valleys.
 Plan accordingly and add 20% to your estimated needs.